 The idea of wearable smart or e-textiles has become popular due to their vast potential applications in healthcare, fitness, and aerospace.
 However, the greatest challenge to integrating smart devices into clothing has been the heavyweight, bulkiness, inflexibility, and non-water resistance of conductive materials.

 Graphene is a material that is able to overcome all those challenges.
-Graphene is extremely strong, lightweight, flexible, and highly conductive to heat and electricity thanks to its unique structure.
+Is extremely strong, lightweight, flexible, and highly conductive to heat and electricity thanks to its unique structure.
 Only 1 atom thick, with every atom exposed to its environment, graphene is formed by a sheet of carbon atoms in a hexagonal lattice.
 This makes the material ideal for creating sensors, as it can detect small changes within its surroundings.
-But, it has been difficult to produce graphene fibers in large quantities due to complicated and costly processes.
+But, it has been difficult to produce it in large quantities due to complicated and costly processes.

-Recently, a team at The University of Manchester has developed a method to produce graphene yarns in bulk that is fast and easy and can be done using existing machinery.
-Not only that, these graphene yarns are washable and biodegradable.
-Cotton yarns are treated with a graphene dye made with reduced graphene oxide flakes, which bond to the cotton fibers, thus integrating them rather than simply having a coating of graphene.
-Previously, graphene was integrated into finished fabrics, but with the yarns, there are many more options to make sensors.
+Recently, a team at The University of Manchester has developed a method to produce graphene yarns in bulk.
+A fast, easy way that can be done using existing machinery.
+Not only that, these yarns are washable and biodegradable.
+Cotton yarns are treated with a dye made with reduced graphene oxide flakes, which bond to the cotton fibers, thus integrating them rather than simply having a coating of graphene.
+Previously, it was integrated into finished fabrics, but with the yarns, there are many more options to make sensors.
 This could revolutionize the smart clothing industry.